CAFAudit/audit-service/docs/en-us/Getting-Started.md

 ![CAFAudit DB with auditscheduler schema](images/CAFAuditAuditSchedulerSchema.PNG)

-### Development Deployment

-For Development deployments of Vertica it is recommended that you use [vagrant-vertica](https://github.hpe.com/caf/vagrant-vertica) and follow its supporting documentation to start a guest VM running Vertica with Vagrant.

-Vagrant-vertica is not recommended for production deployments.
-The caveats to using it are that:

-- Vertica DB usernames and passwords, used during automated installation, are held as plain text within the VM's provisioning scripts.
-- It's a standalone single node setup only; provisioning scripts do not support clustered configurations.

 ## Deploying Kafka

 Apache Kafka is a distributed, partitioned, replicated commit log service that provides messaging system functionality for producers and consumers of messages.
 Kafka's role in the Audit Management Service is that it receives tenant events from client-side applications (producers) as messages.
 On the server-side the Kafka-Vertica Scheduler (consumer) reads event messages from per application per tenant Kafka topics and streams the events into Vertica.

-### Enterprise Deployment

-For Enterprise deployments of Kafka it is recommended that you follow the official Apache Kafka documentation as it covers clustered deployments and topic partitioning: [Apache Kafka Documentation](http://kafka.apache.org/documentation.html)

-Integration of Vertica with your Kafka broker cluster is covered in the [Official HP Vertica Documentation](https://my.vertica.com/documentation/vertica/7-2-x/)

-#### Modify Kafka Chateau properties

-For CAF Audit Management deployments with Chateau the Kafka broker details will need to be filled into the environment/kafka.json file.

 ### Development Deployment